 An observed performance of a skill on which you receive specific feedback is required in each of the basic clerkships.
 The Obstetrics and Gynecology clerkship has chosen the performance of pelvic and breast exams, including patient communication, professional attitude, and actual performance of the examination, to be our required mini-CEx.
 Following are forms to be used for its evaluation and feedback.
 You should expect to have observed pelvic and breast examinations with the required feedback at least once during your clerkship, preferably occurring after the mid-point and preferably more than one time so that you can judge your progress in this important physical examination skill.
 It is the student's responsibility to submit this to the clerkship coordinator by the conclusion of the clerkship (final grades will be held until received and a statement appearing under the Overall Assessment of Professional Behavior or Conduct on your final evaluation form submitted to the Registrar).

-Please see the Smart Phone Study information tab regarding submission of your CEX.
+Please see the Smart Phone Study information tab regarding submission of your CEX if you received a QR code at the start of your rotation.

 Each site will have its own schedule of the above activities.
 The schedule should be reviewed with you early in the clerkship.
 In the event that circumstances do not allow for this review, the student is responsible for finding out about the schedule.
 Students are responsible for making appointments for regular meetings with their preceptors.
 During your meetings with the faculty, a number of topics will be discussed and specific patient workups will be reviewed.
 This activity may be carried out differently at each site, but the aim of the department is to provide one hour of student/faculty interaction per week.
 Meeting with your preceptors for discussion and review of workups is your responsibility.
 Your preceptor should review a minimum of one of your workups each week.
 Contact your assigned preceptor early in the first week to arrange for weekly meetings and review of your patient workups.
 Workups should be reviewed each week.